Whereiswald0/SQL-project/starting_with_questions.md

     se.country,
     c.product_category,
     COUNT(c.product_category) num_cat
-FROM session_view se
+FROM sessions se
 JOIN categories c
     ON se.productsku = c.productsku
-WHERE se.country NOT IN ('(not set)')
 GROUP BY se.country, c.product_category
 ORDER BY se.country, num_cat
 ~~~~
 Answer:

-Pretty inconclusive at a glance, made more complicated by that the categories were very hard to clean, involving a lot of manual checking and editing
+Pretty inconclusive at a glance, made more complicated by that the categories were very hard to clean, involving a lot of manual checking and editing.